dkpnw/cloudflare-ddns/README.md

 Create a config.json file with your production credentials.

+##Cloudflare DDNS + AirMessage Auto-Restart (Docker)

+This container updates Cloudflare DNS for your changing WAN IP and SSHes into your Mac to bounce AirMessage whenever the IP changes (so iMessage connectivity stays stable).

+Public image: dkpnw/cloudflare-ddns:airmessage-ssh

+No local build required.

+Only two files to provide: config.json (Cloudflare) and a private SSH key.

+Prerequisites

+Docker Desktop (macOS/Windows) or Docker Engine + Compose (Linux)

+On the Mac that runs AirMessage:
+System Settings → General → Sharing → enable Remote Login for your user

+1) Create a project folder
+mkdir -p cloudflare-ddns/secret
+cd cloudflare-ddns

+2) Create your Cloudflare config

+Create config.json in this folder.
+Minimal example (IPv4 only):

+{
+  "cloudflare": [
+    {
+      "authentication": { "api_token": "YOUR_CF_API_TOKEN" },
+      "zone_id": "YOUR_ZONE_ID",
+      "subdomains": [
+        { "name": "home", "proxied": false }
+      ]
+    }
+  ],
+  "a": true,
+  "aaaa": false,
+  "purgeUnknownRecords": false,
+  "ttl": 120
+}

+Tip: Put multiple zones in the array if you want to update several domains at once.
+proxied: false is recommended for services that expect direct IP access.

+3) Generate an SSH key and authorize it on your Mac

+Generate a dedicated ED25519 key for the container:

+ssh-keygen -t ed25519 -f ./secret/airmessage_rsa -N '' -C 'cf-ddns→AirMessage'
+chmod 600 ./secret/airmessage_rsa

+Add the public half to the Mac user’s authorized keys:

+cat ./secret/airmessage_rsa.pub >> ~/.ssh/authorized_keys
+chmod 700 ~/.ssh
+chmod 600 ~/.ssh/authorized_keys

+Keep the private key (secret/airmessage_rsa) safe.
+The container will mount it read-only.

+4) Compose file

+Create docker-compose.yml:

+version: "3.9"
+services:
+  cloudflare-ddns:
+    image: dkpnw/cloudflare-ddns:airmessage-ssh
+    pull_policy: always
+    container_name: cloudflare-ddns
+    network_mode: "host"                     # Docker Desktop (macOS/Windows)
+    environment:
+      TZ: "America/Los_Angeles"              # optional, for local-time logs
+      AIRMESSAGE_SSH_USER: "YOUR_MAC_USERNAME"
+      AIRMESSAGE_SSH_HOST: "host.docker.internal"
+      AIRMESSAGE_RESTART_COOLDOWN: "10"      # seconds between restarts if needed
+      AIRMESSAGE_RESTART_CMD: "/usr/local/bin/restart-airmessage"
+      # (optional) customize the remote command:
+      # AIRMESSAGE_REMOTE_CMD: "pkill -x AirMessage || true; sleep 5; open -a AirMessage"
+    volumes:
+      - ./config.json:/config.json:ro
+      - ./secret/airmessage_rsa:/ssh/airmessage_rsa:ro
+    restart: always

+Linux notes

+If host.docker.internal doesn’t exist, either:

+keep network_mode: "host" and set AIRMESSAGE_SSH_HOST=127.0.0.1, or

+omit host networking and set AIRMESSAGE_SSH_HOST to your host’s LAN IP.

+5) Start it
+docker compose up -d
+docker compose logs -f

+You should see your regular DDNS logs (e.g., “No change needed…”).
+On real IP changes you’ll see Cloudflare updates followed by an AirMessage restart.

+6) Quick tests

+Auth-only check (should print ok):

+docker compose exec cloudflare-ddns \
+  ssh -o BatchMode=yes -i /ssh/airmessage_rsa \
+  "$AIRMESSAGE_SSH_USER@$AIRMESSAGE_SSH_HOST" 'echo ok'

+Force an AirMessage bounce now:

+docker compose exec cloudflare-ddns /usr/local/bin/restart-airmessage

+7) Updating the container
+docker compose pull
+docker compose up -d

+With restart: always, it will also come back automatically after host reboots (ensure Docker Desktop is set to “Start at login”).

+Troubleshooting

+Permission denied (publickey).
+Re-append the public key to ~/.ssh/authorized_keys on the Mac; ensure perms 600.

+Host key verification failed.
+The image’s restart helper auto-refreshes host keys each run; if you still see this, ensure you’re using the published image (no local script override) and the command is /usr/local/bin/restart-airmessage.

+Config read error
+Make sure your compose mounts ./config.json:/config.json (exact path) and the JSON is valid.

+No logs after reboot
+Ensure Docker Desktop itself starts at login, and your compose has restart: always.

+Advanced (optional)

+Change the restart command with AIRMESSAGE_REMOTE_CMD if your app name/path differs.

+Adjust AIRMESSAGE_RESTART_COOLDOWN to rate-limit restarts on flappy connections.

+Set your own time zone via TZ for local timestamps in logs.

+Security notes

+The container uses public-key only SSH with BatchMode=yes (no password prompts).

+It refreshes host keys automatically, so OS updates on the Mac won’t break the SSH step.

+Keep your private key in secret/airmessage_rsa safe; never commit it to version control.

+That’s it—drop in config.json, generate the key, set your username in the compose file, and you’re live.

 ### 💖 Please Note

 The optional `docker-build-all.sh` script requires Docker experimental support to be enabled.